-As for the cloud adoption maturity curve—take a look at these descriptions and see where your company currently resides:
+As for the cloud adoption maturity curve — take a look at these descriptions and see where your company currently resides:

-Level 1: Lift & Shift
+Level 1: Lift and shift

 At this level, an application and related cloud infrastructure goes through refactoring and starts to use automation PaaS services.
-The idea with a cloud-optimized approach is to achieve, in real time, a balance between cost, compliance and performance within an appropriately designed infrastructure.
+The idea with a cloud-optimized approach is to achieve, in real-time, a balance between cost, compliance, and performance within an appropriately designed infrastructure.

 The most mature level of adoption allows for the design and implementation of scalable apps in dynamic environments from scratch.
-Cloud-native systems work unproblematically in multiple clouds and are managed by DevOps principles.
+Cloud native systems work unproblematically in multiple clouds and are managed by DevOps principles.

 The challenges of cloud security